 In order to create a rewarding working environment that promotes the career development of female employees, we are providing training aimed at raising work awareness.

-Target trainees and number of trainees

-We called for applications from all female employees.
+Target trainees and number of trainees We called for applications from all female employees.
+Approximately 120 employees are eligible.

 Training Conducted